What time does Rory McIlroy tee off at the US Open today? Start times, how to watch and odds | ZiFM Stereo

 When is Rory McIlroy playing at the US Open?

-McIlroy will tee off alongside close friend Shane Lowry and Justin Rose for the first two rounds of the US Open.
+McIlroy will once again tee off alongside Shane Lowry and Justin Rose for round two at Oakmont.

-The trio will get underway on Thursday at 12:40pm BST, which is 7:40am local time.
+The trio will begin on the first tee this time at 6:25pm BST, which is 1pm local time.

 * denotes starting from hole ten